capitalisttofu/stock-market-streaming-app/frontend/README.md

 # React Frontend

 React frontend is setup with Vite.
 Socket.IO is used to fetch events from the backend trade data API.
-Install dependencies with `npm install`.
-Start the frontend with `npm run dev`.
-The frontend starts on port `5000`.

 The frontend consists of a graph, which can be used to visualize price, EMA38, and EMA100 values, and includes two tables.
 In the first table, the user can choose the visualized event.
-The table can also be used to subscribe to `BUY` and `SELL` events from stocks.
+The table can also be used to subscribe to `Buy` and `Sell` events from stocks.
 New stocks are added to the table whenever a WebSocket message with the event name `new-symbol` or `all-symbols` is received.
 The frontend receives events that a new symbol has been observed via WebSockets, and appends them to the table.
-The second tables stores all previous `BUY` and `SELL` events.
+The second tables stores all previous `Buy` and `Sell` events.

+## Installation

+- npm 10.x+

+Install dependencies with `npm install`.

+## Running the Application

+Run the frontend with `npm run dev`.
+The frontend starts on port `5000`.

 ## Event Visualizations